 From Ohio History Central

 The Model T and automobiles in general dramatically altered life in the United States and in Ohio.
 Cities quickly grew in geographic size, as workers, who formerly resided near their places of employment, moved to the suburbs.
 Schools became larger, as children could be bused long distances to receive their education.
 Social activities, such as dating, changed as people could travel greater distances to movie theaters, art galleries, and other entertainment venues.
 Promiscuity increased, as teenagers escaped the watchful eyes of their parents.
 People in the U.S. also increasingly went into debt as they purchased automobiles on credit.
 The first automobile dealer to sell cars on a deferred payment plan operated his business in Toledo, Ohio.
 Ford quickly employed a similar tactic to convince more consumers to purchase his Model T.

-The freedom and opportunity that automobiles provided the U.S. public caused millions of people to purchase cars.
-By 1900, people in the U.S. had only purchased eight thousand cars.
+The freedom and opportunity that automobiles provided residents of the United States caused millions of people to purchase cars.
+By 1900, residents of the U.S. had only purchased 8,000 cars.
 By 1912, the number of cars in operation had increased to one million.
-By the end of 1929, more than twenty-seven million cars were on the roads, that equaled more than one car for every family in the U.S.
+By the end of 1929, more than 27 million cars were on the roads, which equaled more than one car for every family in the U.S.

 Ohio played an important role in the manufacture of cars.
 Numerous automobile companies, such as the Winton Motor Carriage Company, White Motor Company, Peerless Motor Vehicle Company, Packard Motor Company, and the Baker Motor Vehicle Company, existed in the state.
 Even the Ford Motor Company, usually associated with Detroit, Michigan, opened an automobile plant in Cleveland to manufacture Model T's during the 1910s.
 During the 1930s, the company opened several other plants in northeastern Ohio.